bravenel/SmartThings/README.md

 This can be used to change the dimmer level on the switch, and then immediately turning the switch off.
 Dimmers come on to their last value -- this command changes that last value so that the next time the switch is turned on, it comes on at the desired dimmer level.
+NB, there is an issue with this: it does not reliably change the value of device.currentValue("level").
+This is due to the fast timing of resetting the level and then turning the dimmer off again.
+The dimmer level has been reset, but that won't be reflected in the currentState of the dimmer.

 "Aeon Motor Controller" is a new device type for the Aeon Micro Motor Controller (DSC-14104 ZWUS).
 It provides the three commands the device is capable of, Up, Down, and Stop.
 There is a ReadMe for the device type with details.